InternetOfUs/interactions-logger-and-analytics/README.md

 * `CELERY_RESULT_BACKEND` (optional, the default value is `None`): the information about the result backend to use the Celery instance, it must be in the following format: `redis://:password@hostname:port/db_number`.

-The script for computing the analytics, questions and users allows to set the following environment variables:
+The script for computing the analytics, questions, users and for extracting the tasks and the messages allows to set the following environment variables:

 * `ANALYTICS_FILE`: the path of the csv/tsv file where to store the analytics, it can also be set using the argument `-af` or `--afile` when manually running the Python service;
 * `QUESTIONS_FILE`: the path of the csv/tsv file where to store the questions, it can also be set using the argument `-qf` or `--qfile` when manually running the Python service;
 * `USERS_FILE`: the path of the csv/tsv file where to store the users, it can also be set using the argument `-uf` or `--ufile` when manually running the Python service;
+* `TASK_FILE`: the path of the json file where to store the tasks, it can also be set using the argument `-tf` or `--tfile` when manually running the Python service;
+* `DUMP_FILE`: the path of the json file where to store the dump of messages, it can also be set using the argument `-df` or `--dfile` when manually running the Python service;
-* `INSTANCE`: the host of the logger web service, it can also be set using the argument `-i` or `--instance` when manually running the Python service;
+* `INSTANCE`: the host of target instance, it can also be set using the argument `-i` or `--instance` when manually running the Python service;
 * `APIKEY`: the apikey for accessing the services, it can also be set using the argument `-a` or `--apikey` when manually running the Python service;
 * `APP_ID`: the id of the application in which compute the analytics, it can also be set using the argument `-ai` or `--appid` when manually running the Python service;
 * `PROJECT`: the project for which to compute the analytics, it can also be set using the argument `-p` or `--project` when manually running the Python service;
 * `TIME_RANGE`(optional, the default value is `30D`): The temporal range in which compute the analytics, the allowed values are ["TODAY", "1D", "7D", "10D", "30D"], it can also be set using the argument `-r` or `--range` when manually running the Python service.

 Alternatively to the `TIME_RANGE` arbitrary start and end time could be set using the following environment variables:

 * `START_TIME`: The start time from which compute the analytics, must be in iso format, it can also be set using the argument `-s` or `--start` when manually running the Python service;
 * `END_TIME`: The end time up to which compute the analytics, must be in iso format, it can also be set using the argument `-e` or `--end` when manually running the Python service.

+The script for getting the association between the id and the email of users allows to set the following environment variables:

+* `FILE`: the path of the csv/tsv file where to store the id-email associations, it can also be set using the argument `-f` or `--file` when manually running the Python service;
+* `INSTANCE`: the host of target instance, it can also be set using the argument `-i` or `--instance` when manually running the Python service;
+* `APIKEY`: the apikey for accessing the services, it can also be set using the argument `-a` or `--apikey` when manually running the Python service;
+* `APP_ID`: the id of the application in which compute the analytics, it can also be set using the argument `-ai` or `--appid` when manually running the Python service;

 ## Usage